Quantum block encoding for one-pair semiseparable matrices: Quantum circuits and block encodings

 The block encoding of the product of two matrices $A$ and $B$ is performed essentially by multiplying the block encodings of $A$ and $B$ with some additional qubits, as explained in the following result \cite{gilyen2019quantum}.

-\begin{lemma} (Product of block-encoded matrices) If $U$ is an $(\alpha, a, \delta)$-block-encoding of an $n$-qubit operator $A$, and $V$ is a $(\beta, b, \varepsilon)$-block-encoding of an $n$-qubit operator $B$, then $(I_b\otimes U)(I_a\otimes V)$ is an $(\alpha\beta, a+b, \alpha\varepsilon+\beta\delta)$-block-encoding of $AB$. \end{lemma}
+\begin{lemma} (Product of block-encoded matrices) If $U_A$ is an $(\alpha, a, \delta)$-block-encoding of an $n$-qubit operator $A$, and $U_B$ is a $(\beta, b, \varepsilon)$-block-encoding of an $n$-qubit operator $B$, then $(I_b\otimes U_a)(I_a\otimes U_B)$ is an $(\alpha\beta, a+b, \alpha\varepsilon+\beta\delta)$-block-encoding of $AB$. \end{lemma}

-The Kronecker product used in the lemma differs from the standard notation.
-We can express it in the standard form by introducing a swap operator, denoted as $\text{SWAP}^j_i$ \cite{takahira2021quantum}, which exchanges the $i$-th and $j$-th qubits.
-We can now define SWAP$_{a,b}=\prod_{i=1}^{a}\text{SWAP}^i_{b+i}$ as the operator that places the product result in the correct position, preserving the block encoding structure.
+The Kronecker product used in the lemma differs from the standard notation in the ordering of the ancilla and signal qubits, since the Identity operators act on each other ancilla qubits.
+We can express it in the standard form by using a swap operator which exchanges the $i$-th and $j$-th qubits.

 We can now write the circuit of the product as follows: